WedrownyElite/SelfSync/UI_DESIGN.md

-﻿# VibeCheck UI/UX Design Documentation
+﻿# Self Sync UI/UX Design Documentation

 ## Design Philosophy 🎨

-VibeCheck follows a **clean, modern, and innovative** design approach that prioritizes:
+Self Sync follows a **clean, modern, and innovative** design approach that prioritizes:
 - **Clarity**: Easy to understand at a glance
 - **Efficiency**: Quick to log moods and view insights
 - **Delight**: Smooth animations and thoughtful interactions